rehierl/node-tree-outliner/3-3-0-design-4.md

 Similar as before, any subsequent sibling of that node must be strictly associated until the parent's last subsequent sibling is associated (e.g. `n4`).

-Consequently, an algorithm must then continue with the next sibling of first node's next upper ancestor (e.g. `n5`).
+After that, an algorithm must then continue with the next sibling of first node's next upper ancestor (e.g. `n5`).
 This process will obviously continue upwards until the last sibling of the first node's top-most ancestor was associated.
 And because the root node has no sibling, the last relevant ancestor of the first node is one of the root's child nodes.

 To be more clear: Ancestors will be skipped, if they have no next sibling.
-The actual last relevant ancestor therefore is the top-most ancestor for which there is a next sibling.
+The actual last relevant ancestor therefore is the top-most ancestor which has a next sibling.

 **CLARIFICATION**
 A reduced sequence is a sequence of top-level nodes that, except for the